DYefremov/DemonEditor/README.md

 **The built-in Telnet client does not support ANSI escape sequences!**

 For streams playback, this app supports [VLC](https://www.videolan.org/vlc/), [MPV](https://mpv.io/) and [GStreamer](https://gstreamer.freedesktop.org/).
-Depending on your distro, you may need to install additional packages and libraries.z
+Depending on your distro, you may need to install additional packages and libraries.
 #### Command line arguments:
 * **-l** - write logs to file.
 * **-d on/off** - turn on/off debug mode.
 Allows to display more information in the logs.